RegioHelden/django-datawatch/README.md

 ./manage.py migrate
 ./manage.py loaddata example
 ```
-The installed superuser is "example" with password "monitoring".
+The installed superuser is "example" with password "datawatch".

 Run the development webserver:
 ```bash